sanjayalwani/sanjayalwani.github.io/index.md

 title: Welcome
 ---

-I am a software developer with experience in *Full Stack* Development, and recently graduated with a BSc in Math and CS.
+I am a generalist software developer with experience in *Full Stack* Development.

-I have professional experience building features for the web app of a B2B company, and in automating testing of firmware for a B2C company.

-In my Joint Major in Math and Computer Science at SFU, I studied the fundamentals of CS and took further studies in Security, Databases, Systems, Graphics and Optimization.
+That experiences spans:
+- Compiler development in Clojure.
+- Web application feature development in React, Node.js and Postgres.
+- Embedded device testing using a proprietary framework in Python, orchestrated with Jenkins.
+- Warehouse storage optimization with Python using Pandas, Numpy and OR-Tools.

-## My projects
+## Projects

 ### mySoundJourney